PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 }
 ```

-Now we will instantiate the chunk in the JobWorld class.
+Once the job is completed we know that the mesh data arrays are ready and we set the `m_mesh`'s data.
+Now we will instantiate the chunk through the `JobWorld` class.
 Paste in this boiler plate code.

 ```cs
 using UnityEngine;